dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/subscribe-events.md

 When you publish integration events through a distributed messaging system like your event bus, you have the problem of atomically updating the original database and publishing an event (that is, either both operations complete or none of them).
 For instance, in the simplified example shown earlier, the code commits data to the database when the product price is changed and then publishes a ProductPriceChangedIntegrationEvent message.
 Initially, it might look essential that these two operations be performed atomically.
 However, if you are using a distributed transaction involving the database and the message broker, as you do in older systems like [Microsoft Message Queuing (MSMQ)](https://msdn.microsoft.com/library/windows/desktop/ms711472(v=vs.85).aspx), this is not recommended for the reasons described by the [CAP theorem](https://www.quora.com/What-Is-CAP-Theorem-1).

 Basically, you use microservices to build scalable and highly available systems.
-Simplifying somewhat, the CAP theorem says that you cannot build a (distributed) database (or a microservice that owns its model) that is continually available, strongly consistent, *and* tolerant to any partition.
+Simplifying somewhat, the CAP theorem says that you cannot build a (distributed) database (or a microservice that owns its model) that's continually available, strongly consistent, *and* tolerant to any partition.
 You must choose two of these three properties.

 In microservices-based architectures, you should choose availability and tolerance, and you should de-emphasize strong consistency.
 Therefore, in most modern microservice-based applications, you usually do not want to use distributed transactions in messaging, as you do when you implement [distributed transactions](https://docs.microsoft.com/previous-versions/windows/desktop/ms681205(v=vs.85)) based on the Windows Distributed Transaction Coordinator (DTC) with [MSMQ](https://msdn.microsoft.com/library/windows/desktop/ms711472(v=vs.85).aspx).